aws-samples/eks-workshop-developers/website/docs/python/containers/build-image.md

   <TabItem value="AWS Workshop Studio" label="AWS Workshop Studio" default>

-Find the public IP of the EC2 instance where you are running this lab using the command below
+Find the public IP of the EC2 instance where you are running this lab.

-Example:
+For example, you can run the command below in a new shell:
 ```
 echo $PUBLIC_IP
 1.2.3.4